Joseph Rodota: Political career

-Opposition Research Innovator
+Opposition research

 Rodota was one of the first political consultants to specialize in opposition research.
 He was a senior analyst at the Opposition Research Group of the Republican National Committee, where he was a writer and editor of Vice President Malaise, a paperback book about the Democratic nominee for president, Walter F. Mondale.

 Consulting career

-As Chief Executive Officer and founder of Forward Observer, Inc., Rodota has worked on a number of high-profile ballot initiative campaigns, including Proposition 14, which established California's top-two primary system (support) and Proposition 23, which would have suspended AB 32 under certain circumstances (oppose).
+As chief executive officer and founder of Forward Observer, Inc., Rodota has worked on a number of high-profile ballot initiative campaigns, including Proposition 14, which established California's top-two primary system (support) and Proposition 23, which would have suspended AB 32 under certain circumstances (oppose).

-He was also a key figure in the effort to protect San Onofre State Park and adjacent Trestles Beach from the impacts of a proposed toll road, and an advisor to the successful campaign to ban plastic bags in California.
+He was also a key figure in the effort to against a proposed toll road that would impact San Onofre State Park and adjacent Trestles Beach, and an advisor to the successful campaign to ban plastic bags in California.
 In a 2014 report, Greenwire described him as "a GOP strategist who crafts winning messages for greens."